 Barton Orchards offers tons of family fun in the summer and fall.
 In addition to pick-your-own fruits and flowers, and a host of other family-friendly activities, Barton Orchards has a petting zoo where children can feed the animals.
-There's also a Fun Park with giant slides, a bounce house, rope maze, pedal kart track, and lots more.
-Plus, a new tree top adventure course is coming soon!
-Open daily from July to November.
+There's also a Treetop Adventure course open on weekends and a Fun Park with giant slides, a bounce house, rope maze, pedal kart track, and lots more open in the fall.
+The petting zoo is open daily starting in April.

 Ochs Orchard – Warwick

 This favorite pick-your-own spot also has a small petting zoo with miniature goats and resident donkeys Misty and Eeyore.
-Open daily, 9am–5pm.
+Open daily.

 This post, originally purchase in 2017, is updated annually.
 Photos courtesy of the farms

 Stone Barns Center

 Greenburgh Nature Center